 Transition is a part of life for all learners.
 This can be transition to a new class in school, having a new teacher, or moving on to another school.
 Southill Primary School is committed to working in partnership with children, families and other providers to ensure positive transitions occur.
-Planning for transition is a part of our provision for all learners with SEND.
+Planning for transition is a part of our provision for all learners with SEND and for other children who may benefit.
 Moving classes will be discussed with you and your child at their summer term review meeting.
 Transition to secondary schools will be discussed in the summer term of their Year 6, to ensure time for planning and preparation.
 Personalised support will:

-- be put in place as fits the needs of the child.
-Techniques such as photographs of the new staff who will be in the next year group; - working with TA support; ELSA support groups; social skills groups; team building games can ease transition anxieties.
-We believe that putting such actions into place as early as possible - aids a smoother and happier transition. - Liaison with Secondary School Partners Strong links exist with our partner secondary schools.
-Close liaison takes place to ensure accurate and efficient transfer of records and information to minimize the disruption of support levels for pupils transferring to the secondary sector.
-Separate transition arrangements and induction visits are set up for SEND pupils where required. - Through our graduated approach and our 'assess, plan, do, review' model of working we ensure that independence is fostered alongside the need for additional support.
+• be put in place as fits the needs of the child.
+Techniques such as transition booklets which include photographs of the new staff who will be in the next year group;

+• working with TA support; ELSA support groups; social skills groups; team building games can ease transition anxieties.
+We believe that putting such actions into place - as early as possible - aids a smoother and happier transition.

+• Liaison with Secondary School Partners - Strong links exist with our partner secondary schools.
+Close liaison takes place to ensure accurate and efficient transfer of records and information to minimise the disruption of support levels for pupils transferring to the secondary sector.
+Separate transition arrangements and induction visits are set up for SEND pupils where required.

+• Through our graduated approach and our 'assess, plan, do, review' model of working we ensure that independence is fostered alongside the need for additional support.
 For example, if a child needs help with writing for different purposes, intervention may include additional opportunities for shared writing, or rehearsing a particular text type with adult support, and the use of writing frames that then enable him/her to write independently by scaffolding their learning.
-In 2016-2017, there was a focus on our School Development Plan for Talk for Writing, this work is ongoing.